alvarogarcia7/blog_source/content/blog/draft_tdd-with-a-pure-function.markdown

   - This is a pure function that is also an algorithm
   - The implementation can be found here TODO add link

-But these characteristics also difficult driving it, as opposed to writing tests first:
+But these characteristics also difficult test driving it, as opposed to writing tests first:

   - Is there much API discovery when you have fixed the inputs and outputs from the beginning?
   - How does testing from the outside, influence the process: triangulation, test cases, implementation?